 Please send manuscripts using the ABT Submission Guidelines.
 Questions regarding manuscript topics and content should be sent to Dr. William F. McComas, ABT Editor, at ABTEditor@nabt.org.

-Feature Article (up to 4000 words) are those of general interest to readers of ABT.
-Consider the following examples of content that falls into the feature article category:
+Feature Article (up to 4,500 words) includes topics of general interest to readers of ABT.
+Consider the following examples of content that would be suitable for the feature article category:

-a.
-Research on teaching alternatives, including evaluation of a new method, cooperative learning, concept maps, learning contracts, investigative experiences, educational technology, simulations and games and biology standards,
+• Research on teaching alternatives, including evaluation of a new method, cooperative learning, concept maps, learning contracts, investigative experiences, educational technology, simulations and games, and biology and life science education standards

-b.
-Social and ethical implications of biology and how to teach such issues, genetic engineering, energy, pollution, agriculture, population, health care, nutrition, sexuality, and gender, and drugs,
+• Social and ethical implications of biology and how to teach such issues as genetic modification, energy production, agriculture, climate change, health care, nutrition, and cultural responsiveness

-c.
-Reviews and updates of recent advances in the life sciences in the form of an “Instant Update” that bring readers up-to-date in a specific area,
+• Reviews and updates of recent advances in the life sciences in the form of an “Instant Update” that brings readers up-to-date in a specific area

-d.
-Imaginative views of the future of biology education and suggestions for coping with changes in schools, classrooms, and students,
+• Imaginative views of the future of biology education and suggestions for adjusting to changes in schools, classrooms, and student populations

-e.
-Other timely and relevant and interesting content like discussions of the role of the Next Generation Science Standards in biology teaching, considerations of the history of biology with implications for the classroom, considerations of the continuum of biology instruction from K-12 to post-secondary teaching environments, contributions that consider the likely/ideal future of science and biology instruction.
+• Other timely, relevant, and interesting content such as discussions of the role of the Next Generation Science Standards in biology teaching, considerations of the nature of science with implications for the classroom, considerations of the continuum of biology instruction from K–12 to post-secondary teaching environments, or contributions that consider the likely/ideal future of science and biology instruction

-Research on Learning (up to 4000 words) includes reports of original research on innovative teaching strategies, learning methods, or curriculum comparisons.
-Studies should be based on sound research questions, hypotheses, discussion of an appropriate design and procedures, data and analysis, discussion on study limitations, and recommendations for improved learning.
+Research on Learning (up to 5,000 words) includes reports of original research on innovative teaching strategies, learning methods, or curriculum comparisons.
+Studies should be based on sound research questions, hypotheses, discussion of appropriate design and procedures, data and analysis, discussion on study limitations, and recommendations for improved learning outcomes.

-Inquiry and Investigations (up to 3000 words) is the section of ABT that features discussion of innovative and engaging laboratory and field-based strategies.
-Strategies in this section should be original, focused at a particular grade/age level of student, with all necessary instructions, materials list, worksheets and assessment tools, practical, related to either a particular program such as AP and/or linked to standards like NGSS.
-The most appropriate contributions in this category are laboratory experiences that engage students in inquiry.
+Inquiry and Investigations (up to 4,000 words) is the section of ABT that features discussion of innovative laboratory and field-based strategies.
+Strategies in this section should be original, engaging, practical, and related to either a particular program such as AP and/or linked to standards such as NGSS.
+Submissions should also be focused at a particular grade/age level of student and must include all necessary instructions, materials list, worksheets, and assessment tools.
+Other appropriate contributions in this category are laboratory experiences that engage students in inquiry.

-Tips, Tricks, and Techniques (up to 1500 words but may be much shorter) replaces the How-To-Do-It and Quick Fix articles.
-This section features a range of suggestions useful for teachers including laboratory, field and classroom activities, motivational strategies to assist students in learning specific concepts, modifications of traditional activities, new ways to prepare some aspect of laboratory instruction, etc.
+Tips, Tricks, and Techniques (up to 1,700 words but may be much shorter) features a range of suggestions useful for teachers including laboratory, field, and classroom activities; motivational strategies to assist students in learning specific concepts; modifications of traditional activities; new ways to prepare some aspect of laboratory instruction; etc.

 Please note, each month three articles will be given further designation in the following manner.
 If you are submitting an article please let the editor know if you believe that your article might receive the BioClub or AP Biology designation.